Dehydroemetine

 brand name | preparation | manufacturer | route | form | dosage^ | cost* |

-*Prices represent cost per unit specified, are representative of "Average Wholesale Price" (AWP).
+*Prices represent the specified cost per unit and the "Average Wholesale Price" (AWP).

 ^Dosage is indicated in mg unless otherwise noted.